The District of Columbia is a leader in providing school choice options for parents.

-In 2011, the D.C.
-Opportunity Scholarship Program was reauthorized and expanded to continue providing private school scholarships to low-income children.
+In 2011, the extremely popular D.C.
+Opportunity Scholarship Program was reauthorized and expanded to continue providing private school scholarships for up 2,000 low-income children to attend a school of their choice.
 Students in grades K-8 are eligible to receive up to $8,000 and students in grades 9–12 can receive up to $12,000 for private school tuition.
-About 1,200 students participated in the program during the 2010-2011 school year.
+Through this program, families are also eligible for reduced-price lunch options.

 In 2011, Congress reauthorized the D.C.
 Opportunity Scholarship Program, which provides scholarships to low-income students in Washington, D.C.
 Since 2009, the program has been in danger of being phased out, and no new students were being allowed to apply for scholarships.
 The 2011 legislation restored the program by once again, allowing new students to enter the program and increasing the scholarship amount.